OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

  * UNZALL=1  - unpack all modules from QSINIT.LDI to virtual disk duaring init.
                By default, EXE/DLL modules only reserve space on disk - until first usage.
-Option suitable to check QSINIT.LDI consistency on every boot (unstable PXE connection or devices with bad sectors).
+Option suitable to check QSINIT.LDI consistency on every boot (unstable PXE connection, ugly SSD support in old BIOS, devices with bad sectors and so on).

  * USEBEEP=1 - turn PC speaker sound in kernel selection menu (for monitor-less configurations).
-It will beep with one tone on first line and another tone on any other.
+It will beep with one tone on the first line and another tone on any other.

  * VALIMIT[=value] (OS/4, >=4199) VIRTUALADDRESSLIMIT value, in Mb.
                Key can be used without memory size value, in this case value of VIRTUALADDRESSLIMIT in CONFIG.SYS will be used (actual for later OS/4 kernels only, where VIRTUALADDRESSLIMIT is absent).

- * VIEWMEM   - open memory editor just before starting kernel (when it ready to launch).
+ * VIEWMEM   - open memory editor just before starting of kernel (when it loaded and ready to launch).

-   In  OS2LDR.INI  only  DBPORT,  DBCARD, DISKSIZE, NOAF, BAUDRATE, UNZALL, USEBEEP, PCISCAN_ALL, MFSPRINT, REIPL and RESETMODE keys affect QSINIT, any other is used for OS/2 kernel menu/boot only.
+   In  OS2LDR.INI  keys  CTRLN,  DBPORT,  DBCARD,  NOAF,  BAUDRATE, UNZALL, USEBEEP,  PCISCAN_ALL,  MFSPRINT,  REIPL  and  RESETMODE affect QSINIT, any other is used for OS/2 kernel menu/boot only.

-   LETTER,  LOGLEVEL, NOAF, CPUCLOCK, NOMTRR and BAUDRATE can be added both to  kernel  parameters  line  and to "config" section; DISKSIZE, RESETMODE, USEBEEP,  NOCLOCK,  UNZALL,  DBCARD and PCISCAN_ALL have effect in "config" section only.
+   LETTER,  LOGLEVEL, NOAF, CPUCLOCK, NOMTRR and BAUDRATE can be added both to  kernel  parameters  line  and  to "config" section; RESETMODE, USEBEEP, NOCLOCK,  UNZALL,  DBCARD  and  PCISCAN_ALL have effect in "config" section only.

    File also can be named as QSINIT.INI - and this name has a priority.
 This allows to solve possible problems with OS/4 loader.